vacekj/vacekj/README.md

 ### Hi there 👋

+- 💪🏻 I'm working at SDE Software as a Frontend Developer
-- 🔭 I’m currently working on a Czech cryptocurrency and blockchain education platform, among other things.
+- 🔭 In my free time I develop a Czech cryptocurrency and blockchain education platform, among other things.
 - 🌱 I’m currently learning Apple Development - SwiftUI.
-- 💬 Ask me about anything ;)
+- 💬 Ask me about bleeding-edge web development.
 - 📫 How to reach me: vacekj@outlook.com